Total Visa® Unsecured Credit Card review

-If you want to earn rewards to balance out the high fees, you can check out the Credit One Bank® Unsecured Visa® for Rebuilding Credit.
-This card comes with an annual fee between $0 and $99 with a variable APR of 17.99percent to 23.99 percent.
-You can also earn 1 percent cash back on eligible purchases — a feature that very few cards in the category offer.
+If you want to earn rewards to balance out the high fees, you can check out the Credit One Bank® Platinum Visa® for Rebuilding Credit.
+This card comes with an annual fee of $75 first year, then $99 annually ($8.25 per month) and a variable APR of 23.99 percent.
+You can also earn 1 percent cash back on eligible gas, grocery purchases and mobile phone service, internet, cable and satellite TV services (terms apply) — a feature that very few cards in the category offer.

 |Card name||Purchase APR||Annual fee||Rewards rate|

 |Credit One Bank® Platinum Visa® for Rebuilding Credit||23.99 percent (variable)||$75 first year, then $99 ($8.25 per month)||Earn 1% cash back rewards on eligible gas, grocery purchases and mobile phone , internet, cable and satellite TV services (Terms apply)|